 Sponsored by Brookes Publishing

-In this edWebinar, Cheryl M. Jorgensen, Ph.D., Inclusive Education Consultant, will describe the core, essential elements of inclusive education including:
+In this edWebinar, Cheryl M. Jorgensen, Ph.D., Inclusive Education Consultant, describes the core, essential elements of inclusive education including:

 - Valuing students for their differences

 - Establishing an inclusive school and adult life vision

 - Facilitating reciprocal social relationships

 - Supporting full participation in general education instruction in a general education classroom